Spanish Field Trips Explore College-Level Spanish, Dancing, and Food

 This visit offered students a powerful glimpse into their future beyond MICDS, particularly as members of the Class of 2027, and encouraged them to envision how their passion for Spanish can shape their academic and professional paths.

 Other students enjoyed the new level of practicing Spanish and the chance to explore a college campus.
-“The trip definitely helped improve my Spanish-speaking confidence,” adds Grant Krainik ’27.
+“The trip definitely helped improve my Spanish-speaking confidence,” said Grant Krainik ’27.
 “My main worry with speaking in Spanish is that I will be misunderstood or appear incompetent.
 The simple act of speaking in a high-level class and having someone more advanced than I understand really helped build my confidence.
 Additionally, I listened to a lot of really good Spanish speakers talk during presentations, which helped me pick up on new vocabulary and eased me into speaking Spanish.

 Sra.
-Begley extends her sincere thanks to Ms. Dalton as well as Ignacio Infante and Rebeca Fromm Ayoroa for their thoughtful coordination and warm hospitality.
+Begley extends her sincere thanks to Ms. Dalton, as well as Ignacio Infante and Rebeca Fromm Ayoroa for their thoughtful coordination and warm hospitality.

 Spanish 550 & 600 Students Celebrate at the Apex of MICDS’ Spanish Program

-- Ají de gallina – Shredded chicken in spicy aji Amarillo creamy sauce, served with potato and rice garnished with boiled egg, olives, pecans, and Parmesan cheese.
+• Ají de gallina – Shredded chicken in spicy aji Amarillo creamy sauce, served with potato and rice garnished with boiled egg, olives, pecans, and Parmesan cheese

-- Pollo a la brasa – Peruvian style rotisserie chicken.
+• Pollo a la brasa – Peruvian style rotisserie chicken

-- Empanadas colombianas – Fried empanadas stuffed with beef and potatoes.
+• Empanadas colombianas – Fried empanadas stuffed with beef and potatoes

-- Tostones con ahogado – Fried plantains served with tomato and green onions sauce.
+• Tostones con ahogado – Fried plantains served with tomato and green onions sauce

-- Papa a la huancaína – Potatoes topped with creamy Peruvian yellow pepper sauce.
+• Papa a la huancaína – Potatoes topped with creamy Peruvian yellow pepper sauce

-- Chips
+• Chips

-- Salsa
+• Salsa

-- Cheese dip
+• Cheese dip

-Over lunch, they invited three guest speakers—WashU senior Nora Jarquin, WashU senior Samira Saleh, and SLU junior Reese Langhorne—to eat with them and share about their experiences with Spanish in college.
-All three speakers are university students who currently double major in Spanish and another complementary area.
+Over lunch, the teachers invited three guest speakers—WashU senior Nora Jarquin, WashU senior Samira Saleh, and SLU junior Reese Langhorne—to eat with them and share about their experiences with Spanish in college.
+All three speakers are university students who currently double-major in Spanish and another complementary area.
 They also all have studied abroad in a Spanish-speaking country.
-How fun it was for students to glean insights from the three current college students!

-“This trip is a celebration of the hard work and years of study that all of these seniors have dedicated to honing their Spanish language proficiency and cultural competence,” elaborates Kelly Weidenmiller, Upper School Spanish Teacher.
+“This trip is a celebration of the hard work and years of study that all of these seniors have dedicated to honing their Spanish language proficiency and cultural competence,” said Kelly Weidenmiller, Upper School Spanish Teacher.
 “Each and every one of them is walking out into the real world next year with relevant skills that will serve them in their future endeavors, whether that be majoring or minoring in the language, studying abroad, or even using their language skills in future internships, volunteer opportunities, or careers.
 Seeing them joyfully immerse themselves in Latin culture today, from dancing salsa and bachata to trying new Peruvian flavors, it is clear evidence that our World Language program has not only prepared them for the next step in their lives, but also created young people who are willing to take risks and go forward with open hearts, ready to embrace and appreciate different cultures.
 Finally, having our guest speakers from local universities share their personal stories about studying abroad was the perfect way to end our outing, offering advice and inspiration to our seniors who are excited for their next phase in life.”

 ¡Felicidades, seniors, for your hard work in the MICDS Spanish program!
 We can’t wait to see what connections and doors open for you, thanks to your understanding of the Spanish language and culture!